MrToy/dtcg-server/README.md

 ## Description

-This project is [dtcg game](https://github.com/MrToy/dtcg) server, write by go
+This project is a game server, write by go.
+[Dtcg](https://github.com/MrToy/dtcg) , this game is power by unity and write by c#

 ## How to run